 Sugar bloom on gummies appears as a white coating and is purely cosmetic if the smell remains normal.

-Those "best by" dates on sealed candy products often indicate peak quality for regulatory compliance rather than safety cliffs.
+Those "best by" dates on sealed candy products often indicate peak quality rather than safety cliffs.

-The practical difference matters: a sealed gummy six months past its date that looks, smells, and feels normal is usually safe but will likely deliver calmer, less intense effects than when fresh.
+The practical difference matters: a sealed gummy six months past its date that looks, smells, and feels normal is usually fine, but will likely deliver calmer, less intense effects than when fresh.

 How Long Each Type of Edible Actually Lasts